pganalyze/pganalyze-docs/log-insights/setup/self-hosted.md

 log_file_mode = 0640
 ```

-Reload Postgres afterwards and then re-run the permission test as described in Step 3.
+Reload Postgres afterwards, as well as **restart** the collector background process, and then re-run the permission test as described in Step 3.

 ## Allowing access when using rsyslogd built-in logging